ARM-software/arm-systemready/security-interface-extension/security_interface_extension_users_guide.md

 ### 5. Secure firmware update test

 The BBSR requires support for update capsules compliant with the UEFI specification for systems that perform in-band firmware updates.
-The Security Extension ACS firmware update test is a manual test run from the firmware that requires a valid update capsule for the system's firmware.
+The Security Interface Extension ACS firmware update test is a manual test run from the firmware that requires a valid update capsule for the system's firmware.

 The UEFI specification defines two methods of performing updates with capsules:
 1) UpdateCapsule() runtime function (see section 8.5.3)